tedneward/NewardAssociatesWebsite/content/contact.md

 Reach Ted in a variety of different ways:

 <address>
-Email: <a href="mailto:ted@tedneward.com">ted@tedneward.com</a> <br />
+Email: <a href="mailto:tedneward@newardassociates.com">tedneward@newardassociates.com</a> <br />
-Alternative email: <a href="mailto:tedneward@gmail.com">GMail</a> <br />
+Alternative email: <a href="mailto:tedneward+website@gmail.com">GMail</a> <br />
 LinkedIn: <a href="https://www.linkedin.com/in/tedneward/">Profile</a>
-Twitter: <a href="http://www.twitter.com/tedneward">@tedneward</a> <br />
-Phone: (425) 647-4526
+Phone: (425) 647-4526 *(leave a message with a callback number--thanks to robocallers, I don't pick up from strange numbers these days)*
 </address>

-Or, drop by Redmond, WA, and have a look in a couple of different restaurants; he's probably there, with his motley collection of laptops, mobile devices, and a Diet Coke somewhere on the table.
+Or, drop by <a href="https://en.wikipedia.org/wiki/Redmond,_Washington">Redmond, WA</a>, and have a look in a couple of different restaurants; he's probably there, with his motley collection of laptops, mobile devices, and a Diet Coke somewhere on the table.
 He's usually good for a chat for a few minutes.